chinmay-srivastava/playsimplegames/README.md

 Packages Used
-styled-components -> Styling of the navbar \n react-router-dom -> for react router \n react-icons -> for icons \n react-cookie-consent -> for cookie alert box
+styled-components -> Styling of the navbar react-router-dom -> for react router react-icons -> for icons react-cookie-consent -> for cookie alert box